activitystream/slate/source/includes/_old/_entity_message.md

 Property | Type | Description
 -------- | ---- | -----------
 series | String | The Time-Series label/name.
-First time a series label is used the timeseries is instantiated and should require no additional preparation. origin | String | Where is the datapoint originated from (Source System).
-The origin becomes a dimension in the time-series entry.
-Examples: com.activitystream.webserver1	(top_level_domain.domain.server) processing-line-1.scale-1.weight-meter-1 (machine.component.meter) occurred_at | ISO Date | ISO serialized datetime representing the exact time that the event occurred at the origin/source system. *Handling of data-points in AS differs from other events messages and a default occurred_at value is not provided.
-This means that the originating system must always provide the correct “measurement time” for data-points. relations | List<relation> | A link between the Entity and the Time-series is created the first time the entity is mentioned in conjunction with the time-series.
+First time a series label is used the timeseries is instantiated and should require no additional preparation. source | String | Where is the datapoint originated from (Source System).
+The source becomes a dimension in the time-series entry.
+Examples: com.activitystream.webserver1	(top_level_domain.domain.server) processing-line-1.scale-1.weight-meter-1 (machine.component.meter) occurred_at | ISO Date | ISO serialized datetime representing the exact time that the event occurred at the source/source system. *Handling of data-points in AS differs from other events messages and a default occurred_at value is not provided.
+This means that the originating system must always provide the correct “measurement time” for data-points. involves | List<Role> | A link between the Entity and the Time-series is created the first time the entity is mentioned in conjunction with the time-series.
 Relation format: [{"type":"<entity_type>/<entity_id>"}]  Supported types are: - AFFECTS - The entity that the time series value afects (like temperature) - REFERENCES - Entity not directly involved in the ts data but should be Relationship information is  added to the timeseries data as a dimensions, much in the same way as the classification dimensions, but the difference is that entities listed here, and residing in the historical-graph,  are associated/linked with the timeseries for further/later processing. aspects | Map | The data-point information is separated into 1 to 3 different aspects depending on the nature/purpose of the information.
 These are some of the same aspects available for AS Event Messages and are documented below. ts_data | Map | A Key/Value pair representing metric and a value pairs for the time-series where the value is always numeric (double). classification | Map | A key value pair representing a dimension and the corresponding dimension values.
 Dimensions are useful for querying, aggregating and faceting time-series data.